-Region 1.
 PADD I - East Coast

-Region 2.
 PADD II - Interior

-Region 3.
 PADD II - Great Lakes

-Region 4.
 PADD III - Gulf Coast

-Region 5.
 PADD III - Interior

-Region 6.
 PADD IV - Mountain

-Region 7.
 PADD V - California

-Region 8.
 PADD V - Other

-Region 9.
 Maritime Canada/Caribbean

 The LFMM models the costs of automotive fuels, such as conventional and reformulated gasoline, and includes production of biofuels for blending in gasoline and diesel.
 Fuel ethanol and biodiesel are included in the LFMM because they are commonly blended into petroleum products.
-The module allows ethanol blending into gasoline at 10% by volume (E10), 15% by volume (E15) in states that lack explicit language capping ethanol volume or oxygen content, and up to 85% by volume (E85) for use in flex-fuel vehicles.
+The module allows ethanol blending into gasoline at 10% by volume (E10), 15% by volume (E15) in states that lack explicit language capping ethanol volume or oxygen content, and high-volume blends (E85) for use in flex-fuel vehicles.
 The module also includes a 16% by volume biobutanol/gasoline blend.
 Crude oil and refinery product imports are represented by supply curves defined by the NEMS IEM.
 Products also can be imported from refining region nine (Maritime Canada/Caribbean).
 Refinery product exports are represented by demand curves, also provided by the IEM.
+Based on the ruling by the U.S. Department of Commerce, Bureau of Industry and Security (BIS) that allows for the export of processed lease condensate, the LFMM also allows export of condensate (defined in the model as API 50+ crude).